RickKotlarz/Security-Copilot-Plugins-dev/VirusTotal/Readme.md

+## I don't reccomend using this plugin as it needs to be rewored for OpenAPI spec 3.0.1.

 ### VirusTotal Custom Plugin V3 (Updated Sept-2024)

 Welcome to the VirusTotal custom plugin!
 Here, you'll discover a suite of features designed to empower your malware analysis and threat intelligence efforts: